lewis-kori/gridsome-portfolio/content/blog/web-scraping-with-selenium.md

 And with that, hopefully, you too can make a simple web scraper using selenium 😎.

-If you enjoyed this post subscribe to my [newsletter](https://mailchi.mp/c42286076bd8/lewiskori) to get notified whenever I write new posts or find me on [twitter](https://twitter.com/lewis_kihiu) for a chat.
+If you enjoyed this post subscribe to my [newsletter](https://mailchi.mp/c42286076bd8/lewiskori) to get notified whenever I write new posts.

+#### open to collaboration

+I recently made a collaborations page on my website.
+Have an interesting project in mind or want to fill a part-time role?
+You can now [book a session](/collaborate) with me directly from my site.

 Thanks.